keks24/raspberry-pi-luks/README.md

 #### Generating the initramfs
 There are three ways to generate the `initramfs`.

-1. Either reinstall the package `raspberrypi-kernel`, which will install all `Raspberry Pi kernels` and then executes the `hook scripts` in `/etc/kernel/postinst.d/`:
+1. Either reinstall the package `raspberrypi-kernel`, which will install all `Raspberry Pi kernels` and then executes the `hook scripts` in `/etc/kernel/postrm.d/` and `/etc/kernel/postinst.d/`:
 ```bash
 (chroot) $ apt install raspberrypi-kernel --reinstall
 ```